itzMeerkat/flutter_image_map/README.md

 # flutter_image_map
 A simple but useful(hopefully) package that implemented the image map in HTML.
 + Now come alone with a ROI(Region of interest) selecting tool!</br>
-ROI select tool link: http://www.jiayizhang.me
+--ROI select tool link: http://www.jiayizhang.me-- Website down.
+Source code of the tool is in this repo (index.html in root folder).
+Just open it in browser should be fine.

 ## How to use ROI selecting tool
 1. Select an image